furryboffin/alohi-word-chain/README.md

     "game_id": GAME_ID
 }

+REQUIREMENTS:

+This project uses sqlite so you will need that to be installed.

+The python deps are in requirements.txt

 Things that I would normally do but did not have time:
 - Pull out repeated code into functions, namely the checks for user and game.